One of the unfinished obelisks near one of the quarries in Aswan which where most granite in ancient Egypt came from.

 advertisement

-1. Granite quarrying in Ancient Egypt was originally done using stone pounders
+1. Initially, granite quarrying in Ancient Egypt was accomplished using stone pounders, a testament to the early Egyptians’ ingenuity.

-6. Workers hammered copper or bronze objects in natural stone cracks to widen the stone and set it apart from more easily
+6. Workers employed copper or bronze tools, inserted into natural cracks in the stone, to further widen and separate the stone more efficiently.

-9. Iron tools included chisels, wedges, sledgehammers, and picks
+9. These iron tools included chisels, wedges, sledgehammers, and picks, each serving a specific purpose in the quarrying process.

 Granite quarrying in ancient Egypt began in the most ancient periods of Egyptian civilization, but its extraction was extremely difficult with the presence of simple tools made again of stone.